The studio

 I started by downloading Xcode, watching half a tutorial, and asking an AI chatbot to help me build a countdown timer.
 The first app was rough.
 The submission process was harder than the code.
 But it shipped, and that was enough to keep going.

-Six apps later, I'm still here.
+Three live apps later (and a few retired experiments), I'm still here.
 I vibe-code — meaning I use AI as an engineering partner, not a magic button.
 I read what it writes.
 I debug what it breaks.
 I learn the framework as I go.
 It's not the traditional path, and I don't pretend it is.

 Every app I ship follows the same rule: do one thing well, then stop.
 No feature creep for the sake of a roadmap.
 No dark patterns.
 No subscriptions extracting value month after month for an app that hasn't changed.
 If I charge, it's a one-time purchase — because that's the only model I'd personally accept.